bmFtZQ/edge-frfox/README.md

 | Hide Tabs Bar + Rounded Corners (macOS)      | ![Light, Hide Tabs Bar][s-light-mac-htb] | ![Dark, Hide Tabs Bar][s-dark-mac-htb] |

 ## Tweaks
-Certain tweaks can be applied to the theme, to enable them navigate to `about:config` and create a boolean key for each tweak you want to use and set it to `true`, then restart the browser.
+Certain tweaks can be applied to the theme, to enable them navigate to `about:config` and create a boolean key for each tweak you want to use and set it to `true`.

-To disable a tweak, set the key to `false` or delete it, then restart the browser.
+To disable a tweak, set the key to `false` or delete it.

 | Enable Edge style floating tabs                                |
 | -------------------------------------------------------------- |